AP-IT-GH/jumper-assignment-ignace-shoeib/README.md

 First you will have to create a Unity project in the Unity Hub and than add ML-Agent assets to the project.

 1. Launch Unity Hub, create a 3D project and name it however you want.
 2. Add ML-Agent package in the projects packet manager.
-Make sure it's the latest version.
+Make sure its the latest version.

 It should look like this: